Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Related Work

-In various practical applications, it is often essential to gradually learn new classes from streaming data, known as incremental class learning.
-Extensive studies have been conducted in this area, which can be classified into four categories: architecture, parameter regularization, knowledge distillation, and rehearsal.
+{In various practical applications, it is often essential to gradually learn new classes from streaming data, known as class incremental learning.
+Driven by this growing demand, numerous studies have concentrated on tasks related to image classification, engaging in comprehensive exploration.
+These efforts can be generally categorized into four distinct categories: architecture, parameter regularization, knowledge distillation, and rehearsal.
+Subsequently, we will provide a concise overview of these endeavors.}

-Architecture-based approaches are commonly employed to handle new tasks, often through network extensions or modifications.
-For example, DER~\cite{yan2021dynamically} recently proposed a dynamic expansion of representation method, which freezes the previously learned representation and extends it with additional feature dimensions using a new mask-based feature extractor.
+Architecture-based methods are commonly employed to handle new tasks through network extensions or modifications.
+One such example is the work by DER~\cite{yan2021dynamically}, where they introduced a dynamic expansion of representation method.
+This approach involves freezing the previously learned parameters and then extending the model with additional feature dimensions using a new mask-based feature extractor.
 Zhu et al.~\cite{zhu2022self} utilized a dynamic restructuring strategy, which creates structural space for learning new classes while keeping the old classes' space stable by maintaining heritage at the main branch and fusing updates at the side branch.

 Parameter regularization methods typically estimate the importance of each model parameter by analyzing the sensitivity of the loss function to changes in the parameter.
 For example, Kirkpatrick et al.~\cite{kirkpatrick2017overcoming} employed Fisher's information matrix to identify the parameters important for the previous task, and then reduced the changes of these parameters when learning new tasks using a one-parameter canonical loss.
 Aljundi et al.~\cite{aljundi2018memory} developed a mechanism that identifies the most crucial weights in the model by examining the sensitivity of the output function, rather than the loss.
 While these methods can alleviate catastrophic forgetting to some extent, they may not achieve satisfactory performance under challenging settings or complex datasets.